rkgofiitk/academic-issues.github.io/Topics/universityChiefExecutive.md

    most comprehensive inputs from academia and society.
 The revamp and overhaul of the selection process should be on the following lines in the future.

-- Apart from inviting applications through public advertisement, the selection process should incorporate views from faculty and students of respective IITs for which the Director's appointment is being made.
+Unfortunately, Sam Pitroda refrained from touching the internal aspects of IIT's autonomy.
+Apart from inviting applications through public advertisement, the selection process should incorporate views from faculty and students of respective IITs for which the
+Director's appointment is being made.
 Since every IIT already has the Senate as a statutory body, feedback on the candidates should be sought from a faculty advisory committee (FAC) set up by the Senate.

-The composition of FAC could be as follows:
+We propose following composition of FAC:
 – Senior-most Professor who is not an applicant for the post of Director.
 – Senior-most Associate Professor.
 – Three Senior-most Assistant Professors.
 – Five elected heads of departments.
 – One student member of the Senate.

-FAC would thus consist of at least nine members, with the Chairperson being elected by the committee members itself.
+The FAC would thus consist of at least nine members, with the Chairperson being elected by the committee members itself.
 If the FAC gives negative feedback on any candidate, then that candidate's name should be automatically dropped from further consideration.